 As bad as that sounds, however, things appear to be getting worse.
 Organized crime and ransomware gangs threaten to lock down your IT environment, holding you, your employees, and your data hostage.
 Sophisticated adversaries, including nation-state actors, target your critical controls infrastructure and your software supply chain.
 They’re looking to burrow deep into your IT environment with persistence, access, and sysadmin privileges.

 The fact is: organizations can no longer count on stopping threats at their perimeter.
 Addressing these threats requires a different constellation of security post-breach controls and a different approach - from the inside out.
 They need to start at the core of the IT environment: validating basic critical control infrastructure related to authentication, authorization, and identity.
+Learn more about how to do this with our QOMPLX:CYBER product.

 Active Directory: Attackers’ #1 Target